Resxt/T7-Scripts/README.md

 Huge thanks to everyone who helped me learn GSC originally for other CODs: Birchy, DoktorSAS, FutureRave among others.
 Also a massive thanks to everyone that made me learn a ton of things on BO3: serious, Rayjiun, Vertasea, Shidouri, Scworppy among others.
-And last thanks to the [Black Ops 3 Mod Tools](https://discord.com/invite/black-ops-3-mod-tools-230615005194616834) and the [DEVRAW](https://discord.com/invite/6d9swZmKpa) Discord servers and their community for helping me learn all the time!
+And last, thanks to the [Black Ops 3 Mod Tools](https://discord.com/invite/black-ops-3-mod-tools-230615005194616834) and the [DEVRAW](https://discord.com/invite/6d9swZmKpa) Discord servers and their community for helping me learn all the time!

 ## How do I download a script?